-- 1. Final examination: the final master's examination for the master's programme, as referred to in Article 7.3 section 3 of the WHW. - 2.
-Examining Board: the board established by the joint partner institutions, as referred to in Article 7.12 of the WHW, which is responsible for the (interim) examinations of the programme. - 3.
-Examiner: the person appointed by the Examining Board to conduct interim examinations and determine their result. - 4.
-Education and Examination Regulations, EER: the Education and Examination Regulations, as referred to in Article 7.13 WHW, of MWT; - 5.
-Joint Agreement: the agreement between Wageningen University, University of Groningen and University, of Twente "Gemeenschappelijke Regeling Joint Degree Wetenschappelijke Master Water Technology (MWT) d.d.
-14 October 2011", regarding the joint degree MWT offered by the three joint partner institutions. - 6.
-Joint partner institutions: Wageningen University, University of Groningen and University of Twente, being the universities that are party to the Joint Agreement. - 7.
-Study Handbook: contains the part of the EER relating to the particular programmes and is available on internet. - 8.
-Course guide: a document provided by the course coordinator, ora page in the online learning environment of a course containing information on content, learning outcomes, the way a student can reach the learning outcomes and the way the learning outcomes will be assessed.
-The information in the course guide is an elaboration from the Study Handbook.
-In case of inconsistency between the course guide and the Study Handbook, the Study Handbook shall prevail. - 9.
-Interim examination, (Dutch: tentamen,): an assessment of knowledge, understanding and skills relating to a course. - 10.
-Resit (Dutch: hertentamen): an assessment of knowledge, understanding and skills relating to a course which the student takes after having failed to pass an interim examination or after having timely withdrawn from an interim examination.
+- 1. Final examination: the final bachelor's examination for the programme as referred to in Article 7.3 section 3 of the WHW. - Examining Board: the board established by the joint Executive Boards, as referred to in Article 7.12 of the WHW, who is responsible for issues regarding interim examinations and the final examination of the programme. - 3.
+Examiner: the person appointed by the Examining Board to conduct interim examinations and determine their outcome. - 4.
+Education and Examination Regulations: the Education and Examination Regulations, as referred to in Article 7.13 WHW, of BTO; - 5.
+Study Handbook: contains the part of the EER relating to the particular programme and is available on internet. - 6.
+Course guide: a document provided by the examiner of a course giving information on content, learning outcomes, the way a student can reach the learning outcomes and the way the learning outcomes will be assessed. - 7.
+Interim examination: an assessment of knowledge, skills and attitude relating to a course.